 In 1975 the press became Coopérative d'Imprimerie Véhicule--Quebec's only cooperatively-owned printing and publishing company.
 Véhicule Press was the publishing imprint of the co-op.
 In late spring 1977, Véhicule Press moved to 1000 Clark Street in the heart of Chinatown, and in 1980 moved to an industrial space located on Ontario Street East.

-In spring 1981, the coop was dissolved and Simon Dardick (who had joined the press during the summer, 1973) and Nancy Marrelli continued Véhicule Press from a greystone in the Plateau Mont-Royal arrondissement, not far from The Main and around the corner from where the poet Émile Nelligan once lived.
+In spring 1981, the co-op was dissolved and Simon Dardick (who had joined the press during the summer of 1973) and Nancy Marrelli continued Véhicule Press from a greystone in the Plateau Mont-Royal arrondissement, not far from Boulevard Saint-Laurent--The Main--and around the corner from where the poet Émile Nelligan once lived.

 Since 1973 Véhicule Press has published award-winning poetry, fiction, essays, translations, and vintage noir.
 Simon Dardick and Nancy Marrelli are the publishers and general editors; Jennifer Varkonyi is responsible for marketing and promotion; and Patrick Goddard for all things related to administration.
 Michael Harris was the founding editor of the Signal Editions poetry series in 1981.
 Carmine Starnino became Signal Editions editor in January 2001 and associate publisher in 2021.
 Since 1981, over 160 titles have been published in the series; many of them by first-time authors.
 In December 2013, after editing 20 books in the series, Andrew Steinmetz stepped down as editor of Esplanade Books, our fiction series, and was succeeded by novelist Dimitri Nasrallah.